Dr. Daniel Cameron: Inside Lyme Podcast

 - Tick-borne diseases can lead to confusion in the elderly.

 - An individual with a tick-borne infection can be confused with sepsis.

 What questions do these cases raise?

 - How many elderly with tick-borne illnesses are confused?

 - What if the parasites associated with the Babesia infection had not been seen in the red blood cells under the microscope?
 Would the woman have been diagnosed in a timely manner for Babesia?

-- What would have happened to the woman if the doctors had not considered Anaplasmosis?
+- What might have happened to the woman if the doctors had not considered Anaplasmosis?

-- What would have happened to the woman if the doctors had stopped treatment if the tests were negative?
+- What might have happened to the woman if the doctors had stopped treatment if the tests were negative?